mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-3-3-Methodology.md_toc.md

             -   [Using a 3 Planes Approach](#using-a-3-planes-approach)
     -   [Thematic analysis of video data](#thematic-analysis-of-video-data)
-        -   [Notes on Underpinning of Thematic Analysis of Video Data](#notes-on-underpinning-of-thematic-analysis-of-video-data)
+        -   [Stage one - Development Stage of Thematic Analysis of Video Data](#stage-one---development-stage-of-thematic-analysis-of-video-data)
             -   [What was Excluded and Rationale](#what-was-excluded-and-rationale)
             -   [Coding Participant Roles and